npm/npm/doc/misc/npm-config.md

 * Default: false
 * Type: boolean

-If true, output the npm version as well as node's `process.versions` map, and exit successfully.
+If true, output the npm version as well as Node’s `process.versions` map, and exit successfully.

 Only relevant when specified explicitly on the command line.